 Make individual servings of this refreshing lemon dessert.

-Place whipping cream into another medium bowl; beat at high speed, scraping bowl often, until soft peaks form.
+Place chilled whipping cream into chilled bowl; beat at high speed, scraping bowl often, until soft peaks form.
 Add whipped lemon curd to whipped cream; continue beating, scraping bowl often, until just combined.
 (Do not overbeat.)
 Pour filling into tart crusts; smooth tops.
 Place raspberries over filling.
-Cover; refrigerate until serving time (at least 1 hour).
+Cover; refrigerate at least 1 hour.

 Dietary Fiber: 3g

 I made these, but instead of making this crust, I cut out pie dough in a flower shape and baked them in a muffin tin so they formed a very small tart shell.
 Then I filled with this filling and topped with a rasberry for the center of the flower...it turned out very cute and so delicious.
 They were about 2-3 bites only.
 Perfect since I served several desserts.